How to calm aggression in nursing patients: Tips for successful de-escalation

 For yourself

-• Reflect the situation.
+• Reflect on the situation.
 What worked?
 What can you do better next time?

 • Take time to relax.
 Talk to colleagues or your supervisor if the situation was stressful.